This topic describes how to create, search, maintain, and delete vector indexes in OceanBase Database.

 Notice

 When you create an HNSW index, the index name must be no longer than 25 characters.
-Otherwise, an error may occur because the name of the index auxiliary table exceeds the index_name limit.
+Otherwise, an exception may be returned because the index auxiliary table name exceeds the index_name limit.
 Future versions will support longer index names.

 Create a test table.